geoffmay/covidVeterans/PCR/PCR_steps.md

             * gradually add mRNA until you get it.
                 * could you start with a lower volume of solvent in case you're starting with very little mRNA?
             * don't proceed if you can't achieve this concentration. tell the patient you need another, better sample.
-        * save the rest of your RNA at in -20 degrees C for shipment (on dry ice) back to the central lab
+        * save the rest of your RNA in -20 degrees C for shipment (on dry ice) back to the central lab
             * at -80 it's good for 3-4 years
         * combine your mRNA with:
             * DNA nucleotides